mg-Ben/MyKnowledge/Networks/Internet/Cybersecurity/Cybersecurity.md

 ## Confidentiality
 It involves preventing hackers from accessing the network information that you send to others, but also from accessing to some services (also known as [[#Authorization]]).
 This is, you can provide **privacy**.
 However, **It doesn't prevent hackers from sending you information.**
 Confidentiality can be addressed by using [[#Encryption]].
-### Authorization
-It involves preventing hackers from accessing to services they don't have permission.
-Authorization involves, summarizing, providing mechanism to grant certain permissions to certain users.
-To do so, we must create a database of **authorized users** or use [[#Certificates]].
-#### Trust
-Authorization is close-related with **trust**.
-Only trusted users can have access to the service.
 ## Encryption
 ### Asymmetric encryption
 It consists on [[#Public key]]-[[#Private key]] pair.